plone/training/mastering_plone/buildout_1.rst

 A real life example
 -------------------

-Let us walk through the ``buildout.cfg`` for the training and look at some important variables:
+Let us walk through the :file:`buildout.cfg` for the training and look at some important variables:

 .. code-block:: ini